Web Player API

 play()

 Starts playback from the current frame position.
-Call this before starting your requestAnimationFrame loop.
+Call this before starting the requestAnimationFrame loop.

 runPlaybackLoop();